CodyBerenson/PGMA-Modernized/README.md

 (Men) - Camp Chaos (2019).mp4

-The matching agent will return the movie poster annd relevant metadata,actor thumbnails (matched from IAFD.com)
+The matching agent will return the movie poster and relevant metadata,actor thumbnails (matched from IAFD.com)
 ![](https://raw.githubusercontent.com/CodyBerenson/PGMA-Modernized/master/images/film.jpg)

 **Scenes from blogs:**

 (Studio) - Title (Year).ext

+Find your scene on one of the Index sites (e.g., WayBig.com, QueerClick.com).
+Name your file **using the specific title from the Index site**

 e.g.,

 (Men Series) - Bellamy Bradley, Alex Fortin, William Seed and Morgan Blake in 'Battle Buddies, Part 4' (2017).mp4